Latest Government guidance

 - Keep your distance – 2m from others not in your household where possible

 - Wash your hands, or use hand sanitiser, regularly and for at least 20 seconds, especially when you get home.

 - Don’t touch your face when you’re are not in your home.

 - Wear a face covering in shops and supermarkets, on public transport and when in other indoor spaces where keeping apart from others isn’t possible.
 Read the guidance on face coverings.

 - Get a free test if you have any symptoms - a high temperature, a new, continuous cough, a loss or change to your sense of smell or taste.

 - Stay at home if you have symptoms, test positive for the virus, or have been in contact with someone who has tested positive.

-From Monday 15 June, you will need to wear a face covering when you come to hospitals or outpatient clinics.
+You will need to wear a face covering when you come to hospital or clinic appointments.

 If you are coming to hospital as a visitor or for planned outpatient care, it is important that you wear a face covering at all times.
 This is for your safety and the safety of other patients and staff.

 Face coverings can be purchased online or homemade, and advice on how to wear and make one can be found on the government website.